-Carl Linnaeus - b: May 23, 1707; d: January 10, 1778 - physician, and zoologist, who (2. to lay) the foundations for the modern biological naming scheme of binomial nomenclature.
+Carl Linnaeus - b: May 23, 1/0/; d: January 10, 1//8 - physician, and zoologist, who naming scheme of binomial nomenclature.
 He is known as the father of modern taxonomy, and is also considered one of the fathers of modern ecology.
 Many of his writings Latin.
 The establishment of universally accepted conventions for the naming of organisms to be) Linnaeus' main contribution to taxonomy - his work marks the starting point of consistent use of binomial nomenclature.
-During the 18th century expansion of natural history knowledge, Linnaeus also (5. to develop) what (6. to become) known as the Linnaean taxonomy - the system of scientific classification now widely used in the biological sciences.
+During the 18 th century expansion of natural history knowledge, Linnaeus also (5. to develop) what (6. to become) known as the Linnaean taxonomy - the system of scientific classification now widely used in the biological sciences.
 The Linnaean system (7. to classify) nature within a nested hierarchy, starting with three kingdoms.
-Kingdoms (8. to be divided) into Classes and they, in turn, into Orders, and thence into Genera, which (9. to be divided) into Species.
-Below the rank of species he sometimes (10. to recognize) taxa of a lower unnamed rank; these have since acquired standardised names such as Variety in botany and Subspecies in zoology.
+Kingdoms Orders, and thence into Genera, which of species he sometimes (10. to recognize) taxa of a lower unnamed rank; these have since acquired standardised names such as Variety in botany and Subspecies in zoology.
 Modern taxonomy includes a rank of Family between order and genus and a rank of Phylum between Kingdom and Class that (11. not / to be) present in Linnaeus' original system.
-Linnaeus' groupings (12. to be based) upon shared physical characteristics, and not simply upon differences.
+Linnaeus' groupings (12. to be based) upon shared physical characteristics, and not simply upon differences. ercise 4 Europe's olive trees threatened by spread of deadly bacteria (source: www.theguardian.com) Bacteria that is destroying ancient olive groves in the Apulia region of southern Italy is very likely to spread to other areas of Europe, says report.
+A killer bacterium that plantations in the Apulia region of Italy is likely to spread to European olive trees, such as these in Corsica.
+First it continent's olives in the firing line.
+A killer pathogen that itself in southern Italy is now "very likely" to spread, posing a major risk to European olive trees, affected.